rguderlei/spray-example/README.md

 4. the database interaction is triggered the message object
 5. the resulting data is passed back to the webservice actor

+## Known Issues

+The performance (req/s) is not that great yet.

 ## Building
 The project is built using sbt.
 Use
 ```
 sbt gen-idea
 ```
 to create Idea project files.

+## License
+The project is released under the MIT license.